xrma99/login-pwd/README.md

 # login-pwd-template
-A login-pwd website with database (Additional Visual Studio template is adopted).
+A login-pwd website with database (No additional Visual Studio template is adopted).